Sdcrouse/recipe-rolodex/NOTES.md

 This is one complex set of parent-child relationships: The Recipe and Ingredient are parents, and the RecipeIngredient is the child, which is probably what's causing (a) problem.

+**UPDATE:** This was solved by creating a recipe, then calling `recipe.ingredients.create(name: "New Ingredient")`.
+The ingredient and recipe are now correctly associated with each other.

 **Now that the RecipeIngredient model has an ingredient_amount, I can't access it with an Ingredient instance OR a Recipe instance.
 I have to access the RecipeIngredient instance itself.**